JerryBlack/buildKstarsNightlyFromGit/README.md

 ### Modify the script

 You may want to edit the script to indicate where to create the build directories.
-The current default is ~/ for the path variable and will attempt to create a Projects directory at that location.
+The current default is `~/` for the path variable and will attempt to create a Projects directory at that location.
 I build mine on an external SSD.

+The script has a variable set to disable Build Testing: `build_testing=-DBUILD_TESTING=OFF`

 You have to change the file extension to .sh and chmod +x this shell script to make it executable.